Detection horizon for the neutrino burst from the stellar helium flash: The core helium flash

 Low-mass stars on the red-giant branch have degenerate helium cores with well-understood properties \hbox{\cite{Sweigart:1978, Salaris:2002xf, Kippenhahn:2012qhp}}.
 Shell hydrogen burning continuously increases the mass of the core, which contracts following the inverse mass-radius relation of degenerate stars, and heats up by gravitational energy release.
 Neutrino emission by plasmon decay tends to cool the central core region, causing a temperature maximum significantly away from the center, and it is this shell where He eventually ignites.
 This process was named He flash, given the initial uncertainties surrounding its physics and its potentially dynamical, even explosive, nature.
 However, state-of-the-art stellar models suggest that this transient event is far more benign.

-Multi-dimensional models have been instrumental to grasp the features of the He flash \cite{Dearborn:2005bb, Mocak:2008kf, Mocak:2008ht}; repeated subflashes initially observed in spherically symmetric models \cite{Thomas:1967, Serenelli:2005qs}, with much smaller energy release, may not exist in three-dimensional stellar models.
+Multi-dimensional models have been instrumental to grasp the features of the He flash \cite{Dearborn:2005bb, Mocak:2008kf, Mocak:2008ht}; repeated subflashes (with much smaller energy release), initially observed in spherically symmetric models \cite{Thomas:1967, Serenelli:2005qs}, may not exist in three-dimensional stellar models.
 Although the stars begin to dim when the core starts expanding, the overall readjustment is too slow to be directly observed.
 The huge amount of energy release turns into core expansion without immediate impact on stellar surface properties.
 An asteroseismological signature consists of the excitation of gravity waves and associated brightness \hbox{modulations~\cite{Bildsten:2012, Bertolami:2020, Capelo:2023pbf}}.